 Temporary restriction updates on Zap-Map

-When we are made aware of a partial or total accessibility issue, either from the network or direct from EV drivers, we are updating charge points with a new temporary restriction message; to date we have added a new restriction to over 345 charge points.
+When we are made aware of a partial or total accessibility issue, either from the network or direct from EV drivers, we are updating charge points with a new temporary restriction message.

 Network status updates